vtcodecamp/www.vtcodecamp.org/src/conduct.md

 **At in-person events, please notify a community organizer or volunteer directly.** Organizers/volunteers can be identified by a "Volunteer" t-shirt.

-Email: [team@vtcodecamp.org](mailto:team@vtcodecamp.org) (This email goes to Julie, Rob and Maureen but keep in mind this email address may not be monitored during in-person events.)
+Email: [team@vtcodecamp.org](mailto:team@vtcodecamp.org) (This email goes to Julie & Rob, but keep in mind this email address may not be monitored during in-person events.)

-If you want to contact an individual organizer you can reach out directly to [Julie Lerman](https://twitter.com/julielerman), [Rob Hale](https://twitter.com/rob_hale_vt), or [Maureen McElaney](https://twitter.com/Mo_Mack).
+If you want to contact an individual organizer you can reach out directly to [Julie Lerman](https://twitter.com/julielerman) or [Rob Hale](https://twitter.com/rob_hale_vt).

 ## 11. License and Attribution